-The sedimentary communities and activities of shallow (0-8 mbsf) South Pacific Gyre sediment are unlike those in any sediment of equal depth previously explored by IODP or ODP (D'Hondt et al., 2009).
-The survey expedition, KNOX-02RR, demonstrated that cell concentrations and organic fueled respiration in the shallow sediment (0-8 meters below seafloor [mbsf]) of Sites U1365-U1370 are orders of magnitude lower than concentrations in previously examined sediment of equivalent depth (Fig. F3) (D'Hondt et al., 2009).
-Dissolved oxygen (O2) penetrates extremely deeply (Fig. F4) (Fischer et al., 2009).
+The sedimentary communities and activities of shallow (0-8 meters below seafloor [mbsf]) South Pacific Gyre sediment are unlike those in any sediment of equal depth previously explored by scientific ocean drilling (D'Hondt et al., 2009).
+The survey expedition, KNOX-02RR, demonstrated that cell concentrations and organic-fueled respiration in the shallow sediment of Sites U1365-U1370 are orders of magnitude lower than concentrations in previously examined sediment of equivalent depth (Fig. F3) (D'Hondt et al., 2009).
+Dissolved oxygen (O2) penetrates extremely deeply (Fig. F4A) (D'Hondt et al., 2009; Fischer et al., 2009).

-These results demonstrated that at least in the shallow sediment (1) net metabolic activities are low and oxygen is the principal net terminal electron acceptor and (2) biomass is substantially different than in any previously examined deep-sea sediment.
-In contrast, on the southern edge of the gyre, where sea-surface chlorophyll content is much higher, cell concentrations and dissolved chemical concentrations in the shallow (0-4 mbsf) sediment (D'Hondt et al., 2009) resemble those of ODP Site 1231 (on the northeastern edge of the gyre) (Figs. F3, F4), where most of the subseafloor pore water is anoxic and the community may be principally supported by oxidation of organic matter coupled to reduction of Mn(IV), Fe(II), and NO3- migrating up from the underlying basaltic aquifer (Shipboard Scientific Party, 2003; D'Hondt et al., 2004).
-These results suggest that biomass and microbial activity in subseafloor sediment may vary predictably with sea-surface chlorophyll content.
+These pilot results demonstrated that, at least in the shallow sediment, (1) net metabolic activities are low and oxygen is the principal net terminal electron acceptor and (2) biomass is substantially different than in any previously examined deep-sea sediment.
+In contrast, on the southern edge of the gyre, where sea-surface chlorophyll content is much higher, cell concentrations and dissolved chemical concentrations in the shallow (0-4 mbsf) sediment (D'Hondt et al., 2009) resemble those of ODP Site 1231 (on the northeastern edge of the gyre) (Figs. F3, F4), where most of the subseafloor interstitial water is anoxic and the community may be principally supported by oxidation of organic matter coupled to reduction of Mn(IV), Fe(II), and $NO_3^-$ migrating up from the underlying basaltic aquifer (Shipboard Scientific Party, 2003; D'Hondt et al., 2004).
+These results suggested that biomass and microbial activity in subseafloor sediment may vary predictably with sea-surface chlorophyll content.